Fall of the Empire Harton’s Husk Guide

 Here is a detailed breakdown of all major abilities and what to watch out for.

 The Idols of Ruin are the two minions that spawn and have high health.
-While you can kill them, we don't recommend it as they have both the exact same amount of health as Harton, so focusing on them is not really useful.
+While you can kill them, it's not mandatory.
+They have the same amount of Health Harton does, however they don't have Ward Threshold, so if you'd prefer to have an easier time killing the Harbinger, you can opt to kill these minions as well.
 They only have three skills.

 Oblivion Spike